 A fascinating and incredibly picturesque country, Panama is sure to have expats staying far longer than originally anticipated.

 Neighbouring countries: Panama is bordered by Costa Rica in the north and Colombia in the south.

 Geography: Panama forms the isthmus that connects Central America to South America.
-The country is home to white sandy beaches with turquoise waters and dense jungles, which lead up into the volcanic mountain ranges that run its entire length.
+The country has white, sandy beaches with turquoise waters and dense jungles that lead up into the volcanic mountain ranges that run its entire length.

 Political system: Unitary presidential constitutional republic

 Money: Panama's official currency is the Panamanian Balboa (PAB), which can be divided into 100 cents.
 The currency used for day-to-day interactions is the United States Dollar (USD).
 Expats will find that ATMs and card facilities are widely available in Panama.

 Tipping: A tip of 10 percent is generally expected for most services where gratuity has not already been included in the bill.

 Electricity: 110V, 60Hz.
 Plugs with two flat blades are used throughout the country.

 Internet domain: .pa